queer-community-allies/queer-community-allies/resources/index.md

 - [Encircle](https://encircletogether.org) is doing online group meets!
 - Other help?
 Domestic Abuse?
 Housing?
 Legal?
 Food?
 One place to start is [Utah211](https://211utah.org).
 - Youth Assisting Youth: [10 virtual activity ideas](https://youthassistingyouth.com/10-virtual-activities-kids-mentors-covid-19/)!
+If you or someone you know is in crisis call the National Suicide Prevention Lifeline at 1-800-273-8255 or text CONNECT to 741741 for the National Crisis Text Line.
+More at [Utah Pride Center Suicide Prevention](https://utahpridecenter.org/prevention). #SafeHands #CoronaKindness #SchoolSafety #COVID19

 ## 🏳️‍🌈 Online Glossaries of Queer Terms